What do you charge to pick blueberries?

 What container should I use for berry picking?

 If you have a handled Jones berry box, we encourage you to bring it back and reuse it - it's good for the environment and you will receive a credit.
-For new boxes, there is a $1 charge.
-In 2016, we are introducing a smaller basket that we believe will make picking easier, especially for children.
+For new boxes, there is a $2 charge.
+We have a smaller basket that we believe will make picking easier, especially for children.
 It is plastic so therefore it can be washed and sanitized for future uses.

 What else should I bring with me to pick berries?

 Wear comfortable clothing that can keep you cool.
 Hats, suntan lotion, shoes with closed toes and low heels, and a bottle of water will help keep you safe and cool while picking in the fields.
 Also, we only accept cash or check in the berry fields.